e280/voids/README.md

 **into the unknown.**
 creating a void, your browser mints a secret key that isn't shared with the server..
-you send the secret to others via links or encrypted invites.
+you send the secret to others via links or encrypted invites..
-your keys, memberships, and invites are encrypted in your account's vault, unreadable to the server.
+your keys, memberships, and invites, are all encrypted in your account's vault, unreadable to the server..

 **the blind coordinator.**
 our database is mostly useless.. garbled messages.. unreadable vaults.. just noise..